Socialist economics: Economic models and systems

 Socialism can be divided into market socialism and planned socialism based on their dominant mechanism of resource allocation.
 Another distinction can be made between the type of property structures of different socialist systems (public, cooperative or common) and on the dominant form of economic management within the economy (hierarchical or self-managed).

 Economic democracy

 Economic democracy is a model of market socialism primarily developed by the American economist David Schweickart.
 In Schweickart's model, enterprises and natural resources are owned by society in the form of public banking, and management is elected by the workers within each firm.
 Profits would be distributed among the workers of the respective enterprise.

-Lange–Lerner model

-The Lange–Lerner model involves public ownership of the means of production and the utilization of a trial-and-error approach to achieving equilibrium prices by a central planning board.
-The Central Planning Board would be responsible for setting prices through a trial-and-error approach to establish equilibrium prices, effectively acting as the abstract Walrasian auctioneer in Walrasian economics.
-Managers of the state-owned firms would be instructed to set prices to equal marginal cost (P=MC), so that economic equilibrium and Pareto efficiency would be achieved.
-The Lange model was expanded upon by the American economist Abba Lerner and became known as the Lange–Lerner theorem, particularly the role of the social dividend.
-Forerunners of the Lange model include the neoclassical economists Enrico Barone and Fred M. Taylor.

 Self-managed economy

 The self-managed economy is a form of socialism where enterprises are owned and managed by their employees, effectively negating the employer-employee (or wage labor) dynamic of capitalism and emphasizing the opposition to alienation, self-managing and cooperative aspect of socialism.
 Members of cooperative firms are relatively free to manage their own affairs and work schedules.
 This model was developed most extensively by the Yugoslav economists Branko Horvat, Jaroslav Vanek and the American economist Benjamin Ward.